hsk81/yeoman-generator-dizmo/README.md

 #### Defaults

-The `dizmo` section in `package.json` can be extended with default values, which have to reside in `.generator-dizmo/config.json` (in *any* of the parent directories).
-For example, to set the credentials and the upload URL for dizmoStore, use the following content:
+The `dizmo` section in `package.json` can be extended with default values, which have to reside in `.generator-dizmo/config.json` (in *any* of the parent directories):

     {
         "dizmo": {